BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Introduction

-\textbf{Contributions.} To the best of our knowledge, this is the first work to provide hybrid autoscaling for fine-grained containerized cloud software services or applications to optimize QoS assurance and cost efficiency by considering bursts and using robust resource estimation in a workload-pattern-agnostic way with multi-level ML models.
-Generally, our main contributions are:
+Crucially, BASE adapts to microservice architectures by leveraging the Transformer's joint modeling of multivariate to implicitly learn workload propagation dynamics between coupled services directly from historical data.
+This data-driven approach eliminates the need for maintaining static dependency graphs and, when combined with the rapid response of the \emph{Burst Detection and Handling} component, effectively mitigates cascading SLO violations.
+Furthermore, by integrating workload forecasting and performance modeling to indirectly estimate resource needs—rather than relying on supervised labels—BASE eliminates the need for costly expert annotations.
+Despite utilizing a stacked ensemble, the system maintains low runtime overhead due to sequential execution, with the computational cost dominated primarily by the most complex model (i.e., Transformer) in the pipeline.

-\begin{enumerate} \item \textbf{\emph{Burst Detection $\&$ Handling}}: We propose a new mechanism for burst detection and handling, which treats workloads that do not conform to predictions as bursts.
-Moreover, we utilize the AR model and \emph{Bootstrapping} to obtain an appropriate overestimation of burst intensity, providing valuable references for resource planning.
+\textbf{Contributions.} To the best of our knowledge, this is the first work to enable burst-adaptive autoscaling for containerized cloud services and applications through robust resource estimation via a stacked ensemble of ML models, eliminating the need for labeled data while improving QoS assurance and cost efficiency.
+In summary, our main contributions are as follows:

-\item \textbf{\emph{Estimation Enhancement}}: We propose a novel method for enhancing resource estimation.
-It improves the accuracy and robustness of resource allocation by dynamically correcting potentially inaccurate estimation results using DRL agent and real-time telemetry data.
+\begin{enumerate} \item \textbf{\emph{Burst Detection and Handling}}: We propose a novel prediction-based mechanism for burst detection, which treats workloads that do not conform to predictions as bursts.
+Moreover, we utilize the AR model and \emph{Bootstrapping} to obtain an appropriate overestimation of burst intensity, providing valuable references for resource planning. \item \textbf{\emph{Estimation Enhancement}}: We propose a method to enhance resource estimation.
+It improves the accuracy and robustness of resource allocation by dynamically correcting potentially inaccurate estimates using a DRL agent and real-time telemetry data.

-\item \textbf{\emph{Burst-Aware Autoscaling}}: On this basis, we propose a robust burst-aware autoscaling framework, named BAScaler, which takes targeted resource planning based on whether the workload is bursty and allocates resources accordingly, optimizing SLO assurance and cost efficiency on fluctuating workloads.
+\item \textbf{\emph{Burst-Adaptive Autoscaling}}: We propose a robust burst-adaptive autoscaling framework, named BASE, which performs targeted resource planning depending on whether the workload is bursty and allocates resources accordingly, optimizing SLO assurance and cost efficiency under fluctuating workloads.

-\item \textbf{\emph{Implementation \& Evaluation}}: We design and implement the BAScaler prototype and validate BAScaler in both simulation and real-world environments using realistic workloads with different characteristics.
-The experimental result demonstrates that BAScaler is a promising approach. \end{enumerate}
+\item \textbf{\emph{Implementation and Evaluation}}: We implemented the BASE prototype and validated it on five benchmark applications and ten real-world workloads in a Kubernetes-based environment.
+The experimental results show that BASE is a promising approach. \end{enumerate}